Juvenile delinquency: School to prison pipeline

 A common contributor to juvenile delinquency rates is a phenomenon referred to as the school to prison pipeline.
 In recent years, school disciplinary measures have become increasingly policed.
-In fact, 67% of high school students attend schools with police officers.
+According to one study, 67% of high school students attend schools with police officers.
 This rise in police presence is often attributed to the implementation of zero tolerance policies.
 Based on the "broken windows" theory of criminology and the Gun-Free Schools Act, zero tolerance policies stress the use of specific, consistent, and harsh punishment to deal with in school infractions.
 Often measures such as suspension or expulsion are assigned to students who deviant regardless of the reason or past disciplinary history.
 This use of punishment often has been linked with increasing high school drop out rates and future arrests.
 It was found in a 2018 study that students who received a suspension were less likely to graduate and more likely to be arrested or on probation.
 As stated in research by Matthew Theriot, the increased police presence in school and use of tougher punishment methods leads student actions to be criminalized and in turn referred to juvenile justice systems.

-The Center on Youth Justice at the Vera Institute of Justice found that “for similar students attending similar schools, a single suspension or expulsion doubles the risk that a student will repeat a grade.
+The Center on Youth Justice at the Vera Institute of Justice found that "for similar students attending similar schools, a single suspension or expulsion doubles the risk that a student will repeat a grade.
 Being retained a grade, especially while in middle or high school, is one of the strongest predictors of dropping out.
 In a national longitudinal study, it was reported that youth with a prior suspension were 68% more likely to dropout of school.

 The school to prison pipeline disproportionately affects minority students.
-According to data compiled by the United States Government Accountability Office, 39% of students who received a suspension in the 2013-14 school year were Black, even though Black students accounted for only about 15% of public school students.
+According to data compiled by the United States Government Accountability Office, 39% of students who received a suspension in the 2013–14 school year were Black, even though Black students accounted for only about 15% of public school students.
 This over-representation applied to both boys and girls of African descent.
 Compared to White students, Black students were expelled or suspended 3 times as frequently.